Ugandan short Film now in over 12 European languages and now on NETFLIX

-“It’s My Cell Phone”, a film shot by Julian Nabunya, is making rounds across the globe even while getting limp reviews here in Uganda.
+“It’s My Cell Phone”, is making rounds across the globe even while getting limp reviews here in Uganda.

 In a country where the film industry is still budding, a few film makers have defiantly stood to create a silhouette in a move to develop art and the Film industry in Uganda.

 Without grand gadgets that are used to film in the likes of Hollywood and with a Budget estimate of less than $5,000 at Box office Nabunya suggests that a mobile phone is a private world known to the owner that it appears a scary risk and intrusion of privacy to interfere with someone’s cell phone especially in text boxes.

 Nabunya a renowned feminist and human rights activist reckons that cell phones are probingly becoming g a centre of crime among people especially among lovers

 The short Film is currently streaming on several movie Channels that include NET FLIX Online, DVD on Demand, Uhuru and YouTube (Trailer)

 First translated in Portuguese It’s my cell phone has been translated in 12 European native languages with Latino subtitle and in other languages that include Argentina, Brazil, Latino, Portuguese, Croatian, Zulu (South Africa) among others